 The slag sensors are operational and data is being collected.
 Trend comparisons are currently being performed against an adjacent heat flux sensor.
-The early results of that effort indicated that there is a correlation between the two sensors.
-However further evaluation of the data reveals that the correlation seen in prior observations was not based upon any repeatable trend analyses.
-Work continues to try and develop a reasonable relationship between these sensors.
+The early results of that effort indicate that there is a correlation between the two sensors.
+Further evaluation of the data is required to ensure that the apparent correlation is related to heat flux rather than other variables.